The 1st Omnivore

 It has always been widely accepted that sharks are "carnivores".
 This means that their gut is adapted to favour a high protein diet, and they do not require other food groups in order to get all the vitamins and minerals their body needs.
 However, recently scientists have discovered that not all sharks are solely carnivores!
 Meet the bonnethead shark (Sphyrna tiburo), the first ever species of shark which we have learned is "omnivorous".

-Bonnetheads are a type of hammerhead shark, which can be found in coastal seagrass meadows, especially off the coasts of the USA.
-These sharks are smaller than their hammerhead cousins, reaching a maximum size of 1.5 m.
-They also differ in the shape of the "cephalofoil", which is relatively short, and gently curved and rounded, in comparison to the relatively straight-fronted hammers seen on other hammerheads.
+Bonnetheads are a type of small hammerhead - reaching a maximum size of 1.5 m - which can be found in coastal seagrass meadows, especially off the coasts of the USA.
+They also differ from their hammerhead cousins thanks to the shape of their "cephalofoil".
+Their hammer is relatively short, and gently curved and rounded, in comparison to the relatively straight-fronted hammers seen on other hammerheads.
 Bonnetheads primarily eat mollusks, crustaceans and cephalopods, including shrimps, crabs and lobsters (Bethea et al, 2007).

 In fact, is seems bonnetheads are capable of digesting and assimilating nutrients from plants with relative efficiency.
 This is possible because, as well as having fat-degrading enzymes (called lipase) and prtotein-degrading enzymes (called aminopeptidase and trypsin) which other shark species also posses, the bonnethead also has carbohydrate-degrading enzymes (called amylase and maltase) in their gut, which allows them to digest fibrous plant material (Leigh et al, 2008).

-It is very important to understand what and where animals consume food because this allows us to understand the role that a specific organism plays in the ecosystem as a whole.
+It is very important to understand what and where animals consume food because this allows us to understand the role that a specific organism plays in the ecosystem as a whole (Leigh et al, 2008).

 Seagrass habitats are critical to health of ocean environments for many reasons.
 Firstly, seagrasses are an important "carbon sink", meaning they sequester carbon as they grow, which could have critical implications for climate change.
 Secondly, seagrasses filter the water around them, which is important for water quality.
-They also create a critical habitat for thousands of fish species, especially in their juvenile life stages, so they play a vital role in recruitment of new individuals to adult populations of endangered species.
+They also create a critical habitat for thousands of fish species, especially in their juvenile life stages, so they play a vital role in recruitment of new individuals to adult populations of endangered species (Leigh et al, 2008).

 Bonnetheads are abundant in seagrass habitats and therefore play an important role in coastal community structure.
 As these sharks consume seagrasses, it will be important to understand how bonnetheads impact upon seagrass ecosystems.
 It is likely bonnetheads stabilise food webs and pay a role in "nutrient translocation" (displacing nutrients from the site they are ingested, eg a seagrass habitats, to a different location, eg. deeper oceanic waters).
 Therefore, their protection may be critical for ensuring the health of seagrass ecosystems in the future (Leigh et al, 2008).